rschristopher/ischristtrue.com/src/ancient-views/index.md

 Ancient worldviews all share a basic presupposition: there is no objective knowable truth, reality is determined by the gods to which mankind is but a plaything.

-It was in this context that Judaism changed everything in the ancient world.
+It was in this context that Judaism changed everything.
 The first innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.
 This was an outrageous claim.
 Ancient worldviews understood that man was nothing to the gods but at most idle amusement like a child playing with ants.